gridsome/gridsome.org/docs/directory-structure.md

 #### package.json

-Contains information about which plugins is installed in your project.
+Contains information about which plugins are installed in your project.

 #### gridsome.config.js